-- The share capital of the Company amounts to 17,505,986.09 EUR and is fully paid-up.
-It is represented by 12,806,100 Shares. - The Shares existing before the Offering as well as the Shares issued further to the conversion of the bonds issued on 5 August 2015 are subject to a lock-up period of 12 months until 11 May 2017.
-The Shares issued in the framework of the Offering are not subject to such lock-up provision. - Other than the lock-up period mentioned above the Company's Articles of Association do not contain any other restriction on the transfer of shares. - There are no agreements between the shareholders which are known by the Company and may result in restrictions on the transfer of securities and/or the exercise of voting rights. - There are no holders of any Shares with special voting rights. - There is no external control over the employee incentive plans; warrants are granted directly to the beneficiary. - Each shareholder of the Company is entitled to one vote per Share.
-Voting rights may be suspended as provided in the Company's Articles of Association and the applicable laws. - The rules governing the appointment and replacement of Board members and amendment to Articles of Association are set out in the Company's Articles of Association.
+- The share capital of the Company amounts to 12,849,698.16 EUR and is fully paid-up.
+It is represented by 16,473,972 Shares. - The Company's Articles of Association do not contain any other restriction on the transfer of shares. - There are no agreements between the shareholders which are known by the Company and may result in restrictions on the transfer of securities and/or the exercise of voting rights. - There are no holders of any Shares with special voting rights. - There is no external control over the employee incentive plans; warrants are granted directly to the beneficiary. - Each shareholder of the Company is entitled to one vote per Share.
+Voting rights may be suspended as provided in the Company's Articles of Association and the applicable laws.

-• The powers of the Board of Directors, more specifically with regard to the power to issue or redeem Shares are set out in the Company's Articles of Association.
+- The rules governing the appointment and replacement of Board members and amendment to Articles of Association are set out in the Company's Articles of Association. - The powers of the Board of Directors, more specifically with regard to the power to issue or redeem Shares are set out in the Company's Articles of Association.
 The Board of Directors was not granted the authorization to purchase its own shares to "avoid imminent and serious danger to the Company".
 The Company's Articles of Association do not provide for any other specific mechanisms against public takeover bids.